hoorvat/vipcoatDCAT/README.md

 ```
 vipcoat:resource/resourceName1
     a dcat:Resource;
-    dcterms:title <"Title of the resource">;
+    dcterms:title "Title of the resource";
 ```
 ## dcat:Record
 ```
 vipcoat:record/recordName1
     a dcat:CatalogRecord;
-    dcterms:description <"Description of the catalog record">;
+    dcterms:description "Description of the catalog record";
-    dcterms:title <"Title of the record">;
+    dcterms:title "Title of the record";
-    dcterms:issued <"Time when issued">;
+    dcterms:issued "Time when issued";
-    dcterms:modified <"Time when last modification">;
+    dcterms:modified "Time when last modification";
     foaf:primaryTopic vipcoat:resource/resourceName1;  # This is the connection to the dcat:Resource
 ```
 ## dcat:Distribution
 ```
 vipcoat:distribution/distributionName
     a dcat:Distribution;
-    dcat:accessURL <"https://vipcoat-oip.com/resourcepage">;  # The page where the data is rendered
+    dcat:accessURL "https://vipcoat-oip.com/resourcepage";  # The page where the data is rendered
-    dcat:downloadUrl <"https://vipcoat-bucket.s3.eu-west-2.amazonaws.com/uploads/filename">;  # Where the file is stored
+    dcat:downloadUrl "https://vipcoat-bucket.s3.eu-west-2.amazonaws.com/uploads/filename";  # Where the file is stored
-    dcat:mediaType <"text/csv">; # The list https://mimetype.io/all-types/
+    dcat:mediaType "text/csv">; # The list https://mimetype.io/all-types/
-    dcat:description <"description of the distribution">;
+    dcat:description "description of the distribution";
-    dcat:issued <"Time when uploaded">;
+    dcat:issued "Time when uploaded";
+    dcat:byteSize
 ```

 ## dcat:Dataset